collective/collective.arboreal/README.txt

 Installation
 ============

-The tool comes with a quickinstaller script.
+The tool comes with a GenericSetup profile.
 Therefore you can just install it by going to the portal setup system.
 It will create a configlet which you can access via the same portal setup.